Infrared signature of active massive black holes in nearby dwarf galaxies

-We have identified 313 nearby galaxies that display the infrared signature of black hole activity.
-Of these, eleven lie within a distance of 11 Mpc.
-Using the Wide-field Infrared Survey Explorer (WISE) All-Sky Release Source Catalog, we examine the IR colors of a sample of known nearby dwarf galaxies in order to identify both unobscured (type~1) and obscured (type~2) active galactic nuclei in these low-mass systems.
-We estimate the stellar and black hole masses for our nearby dwarf galaxy sample and find that activity is detected in galaxies with stellar masses from $10^5$ to $10^9$ M$_{\odot}$ and that this activity is due to black holes with masses in the range $10^2-10^6$ M$_{\odot}$.
-The black hole masses probed here are several orders of magnitude smaller than previously reported for centrally located massive black holes.
-We examine the stellar mass versus black hole mass relationship in this low galaxy mass regime, and find that the existing relation extends to these lower masses.
-These findings indicate that central massive black holes are present in low-mass galaxies and in the Local Universe.
-These results provide new impetus for follow up dynamical studies of quiescent black holes in local dwarf galaxies.
+\abstract {We investigate the possible presence of active galactic nuclei (AGN) in dwarf galaxies and other nearby galaxies to identify candidates for follow-up confirmation and dynamical mass measurements.} {We identify candidate active central massive black holes (CMBH) using their mid-infrared emission, verify their nature using existing catalogues and optical line emission diagnostics, and study the relationship between their mass and the mass of their host galaxy.} {We use the Wide-field Infrared Survey Explorer (WISE) All-Sky Release Source Catalog and examine the infrared colours of a sample of dwarf galaxies and other nearby galaxies in order to identify both unobscured and obscured candidate AGN by applying the infrared colour diagnostic.
+Stellar masses of galaxies are obtained using a combination of three independent methods.
+Black hole masses are estimated using the bolometric luminosity of the AGN candidates and computed for three cases of the bolometric-to-Eddington luminosity ratio.} {We identify 303 candidate AGN, of which 276 were subsequently found to have been independently identified as AGN via other methods.
+The remaining 9\% require follow-up observations for confirmation.
+The activity is detected in galaxies with stellar masses from $\sim 10^6$ to $10^9$ M$_{\odot}$; assuming the candidates are AGN, the black hole masses are estimated to be $\sim 10^3 - 10^6$ M$_{\odot}$, adopting $L_{bol} = 0.1 L_{Edd}$.
+The black hole masses probed are several orders of magnitude smaller than previously reported for centrally located massive black holes.
+We examine the stellar mass versus black hole mass relationship in this low galaxy mass regime.
+We find that it is consistent with the existing relation extending linearly (in log-log space) into the lower mass regime.} {These findings suggest that CMBH are present in low-mass galaxies and in the Local Universe, and provide new impetus for follow-up dynamical studies of quiescent black holes in local dwarf galaxies.}